DBX12/envManager/README.md

 No, circular dependencies are resolved without looping endlessly.

+## Extending envManager

+The envManager can be easily extended by programming other storage adapters.
+Each storage adapter must implement the `StorageAdapter` interface and define a constant type identifier (like `const KeepassTypeIdentifier = "keepass"`).
+The type identifier is used in the config file to select the storage type.
+Additionally, the storage provider must be registered in `secretsStorage/StorageAdapter.go` in the following methods:

+- `CreateStorageAdapter()` This method is a factory for storage adapters.
+Add your storage adapter as new `case` and assign a new instance of your adapter to the `storage` variable.
+- `GetStorageAdapterTypes()` This method returns all available storage adapter types.
+Just add your type identifier in the slice.
+- `GetStorageAdapterDefaultConfig()` This method returns the default config of a storage adapter.
+Add your storage adapter as new `case` and assign a new, empty instance to the `storage` variable.

 ## Test data

 In the `/testData` directory is a dummy `keepass.kdbx` containing the following entries.
 The password for this database is `1234`.